delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 Downloading the Database
 ================================================================================

-The main CodeSnip database is not installed with the program.
+The online DelphiDabblet Code Snippets database is not installed with the program.
 However, an older installation may be present.
 Setup will try to use any older installation's database if possible.
 When setup completes it checks for a database and puts up a message if none is present.

 When CodeSnip is first run it detects if there is no database and displays message to that effect in its main window.
 A link is displayed that can be used